Islamic Law & Animals

-Animal Welfare in Islamic Law now available free in both English and Arabic.
+Animal Welfare in Islamic Law is now available free in both English and Arabic.
 It consists of 48 medium-sized pages.
 The book serves as a guide in matters related to ideal treatment of animals in daily life.
 Likewise it serves as a reminder to people of the divine rules and the fine human values that Islam calls for in treatment of animals.
 “In my studies of Islamic law, I have always been impressed by the extensive rules that require humans to treat animals kindly and with mercy.

 ABOUT THE AUTHOR